Slingshot-20240/swiftc/README.md

 To run the tests, you will need to setup configuration files.
 Simply remove the "Example" in the file name of each `Example******TestConfig.json` and replace their contents with your desired data and/or credentials.

-For example, to use the `FTCAPITests`, rename `ExampleFTCAPITestConfig.json` to `FTCAPITestConfig.json`, and replace the season, username, and token with your desired season and FTC API credentials:
+For example, to use `FTCAPIV2Tests`, rename `ExampleFTCAPIV2TestConfig.json` to `FTCAPIV2TestConfig.json`, and replace the season, username, and token with your desired season and FTC API credentials:

 ```json
 {